ms/buildtogether.tech/design/index.md

 who occasionally sketched class diagrams as part of a larger description of a design, and that's pretty much it.
 Unlike blueprints in architecture or flow diagrams in chemical engineering, UML doesn't actually seem to help practitioners very much <cite>Petre2013</cite>.

-<span class="fixme">talk about diagrams with semantics and those without https://github.com/gvwilson/buildtogether.tech/issues/48</span>
+If you have to use it because it's a course requirement, [PlantUML][plantuml] will convert specially-formatted text into diagrams for you, and the former are much easier for version control systems to work with.

 </div>

-## Show Me Your Data

-<span class="fixme">ER diagrams https://github.com/gvwilson/buildtogether.tech/issues/48</span>

-<span class="fixme">and https://github.com/gvwilson/buildtogether.tech/issues/54</span>

-<span class="fixme">PlantUML https://github.com/gvwilson/buildtogether.tech/issues/58 (and the problem of compiling text to diagrams)</span>

 ## Getting Started

-What if you're starting with a blank sheet of paper (or an empty whiteboard)?
-How do you describe something that doesn't exist yet?
+Suppose you're starting with a blank sheet of paper (or an empty whiteboard): how do you describe something that doesn't exist yet?
 The best way to start is to write your elevator pitch (<span x="starting"/>).
 Next, write one or two point-form <span g="user_story">user stories</span> describing how the application, feature, or library would be used.
 Be as concrete as possible: instead of saying, "Allows the user to find overlaps between their calendar and their friends' calendars," say: